Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

  - LEDx will light up only when BUTTONx is pressed

 2. Construct a program that:
- - LEDx is toggled when BUTTONx is pressed
+ - LEDx will light up only when BUTTONx is pressed
+ - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed

 3. Construct a program that:
  - LEDx will light up only when BUTTONx is pressed
- - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed.

-4. Construct a program that:
- - LEDx will light up only when BUTTONx is pressed
- - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed.
+ - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed
- - LEDx will flash once per 300*x ms when BUTTONi is pressed.
+ - LEDx will flash once per 300*x ms when BUTTONi is pressed (flashing = half of the time as on & half of the time as off)

-5.Construct a program that:
+4.Construct a program that:
  - leds will light up in sequence while any button is held on<br>
    [LED1 on]->[LED2 on]->[LED3 on]->[LED1 on]->[LED2 on]->...
  - upon releasing buttons, the previous procedue stops and only the selected led remains to be on

+5. Construct a program that:
+ - LEDx is toggled when BUTTONx is pressed

 Reminder:
  - call button_init()